ANNUAL STUDENT COMPETITION

 Contest Rules:

 Teams can be made up of 1-5 students.
-All team members must be USU students (undergrad or graduate students) currently enrolled in school.
+All team members must be USU students (undergrad or graduate students) during the Spring 2025 semester.

-Applications will be reviewed by the USU Hunger Solutions Institute administration.
-Five teams will be chosen to present their idea to the NourishTank panel at a designated place and evening at Utah State University in Logan.
-Panel members will include leaders from FJ Management, Dairy West, the Farm Bureau, the Utah House of Representatives, USU, and more.
+Applications will be reviewed by the USU Hunger Solutions Institute administration and outside reviewers.
+Five teams will be chosen to present their idea to the NourishTank panel on the afternoon of April 17, 2025.
+Panel members will be announced soon.
 One grand prize winner will be selected by the NourishTank panel.
 Winning ideas may be implemented by the USU Hunger Solutions Institute.

-If a team from a USU statewide campus is chosen, funds will be provided to transport the team to the main campus in Logan to present their idea at the NourishTank event.
-2023.
+If a team from a USU statewide campus is chosen, funds will be provided to transport the team to the main campus in Logan to present their idea at the NourishTank Event on April 17, 2025.

 Reward: